CU-Boulder-CRDDS/Research-Data-Foundations-Camp-2024/content/interdisciplinary-tour.md

 ## Session Synopsis

-This session will introduce interdisciplinary data practices and research lifecycles, explore types and applications of humanities and qualitative data, and and discuss the role of mixed-methods approaches in data-intensive research.
+This session will introduce interdisciplinary data tools to support your work across the research data lifecycle.

 ## Presentation